 The conference offers many opportunities to meet and talk with NTA members, the leaders in tax and government spending policy.
 As you will find out, our members want to get to know you and learn about your research!
 And for those of you on the job market, attending the conference will increase your profile and help put you in touch with potential employers.

 We have several activities planned specifically for graduate students.
 Read on!

-All students are invited to a free (yes, yes, we know…) breakfast on Friday, November 22 from 7:15 to 8:15 am at the conference hotel.
+All students are invited to “breakfast” on Friday, November 20 from 10:00 to 11:00 am EST on Zoom.
 This is a great opportunity to meet students from other graduate programs and NTA members — some of whom may become your colleagues and coauthors.
 In addition, NTA members employed in government agencies and think tanks will discuss how they inform and develop public policy with their work and research.
-Trade off some sleep for food, and join us!

 Sponsorships for the breakfast are available!
 Contact April Davis at email@example.com for information.

 The Next Generation session will consist entirely of graduate student papers.
 The session is well attended by the NTA community of tax and public finance professionals as well as graduate students.

 The Annual Conference will also have a virtual student poster session that will allow students to network with other professionals working on tax and government spending policy-including potential employers!
 Students will present their research and take questions from the audience in small virtual meeting rooms.

 Saturday Afternoon Short Course